-- Identify basic retrofitting methods that are appropriate for residential structures in flood-prone areas. - Identify National Flood Insurance Program (NFIP) policy, regulations, building codes, and standards that govern retrofitting projects. - Evaluate the suitability of retrofitting measures for individual residential structures in terms of technical parameters; homeowner preferences; and Federal, state, and local regulations. - Understand the analyses that are necessary to determine flood- and non-flood-related forces and other site-specific characteristics that control the design of retrofitting measures. - Apply basic analysis and design methods to implement the following retrofitting techniques: - -Elevation of structures (buildings) on solid perimeter walls or open foundations such as posts, columns, piles, or piers - -Relocation of existing structures outside the floodplain - -Placement of small floodwalls, levees, or berms to protect individual structures (including the installation of temporary or permanent closures for openings)
+- Identify basic retrofitting methods that are appropriate for residential structures in flood-prone areas. - Identify National Flood Insurance Program (NFIP) policy, regulations, building codes, and standards that govern retrofitting projects. - Evaluate the suitability of retrofitting measures for individual residential structures in terms of technical parameters; homeowner preferences; and Federal, state, and local regulations. - Understand the analyses that are necessary to determine flood- and non-flood-related forces and other site-specific characteristics that control the design of retrofitting measures. - Apply basic analysis and design methods to implement the following retrofitting techniques:

+-Elevation of structures (buildings) on solid perimeter walls or open foundations such as posts, columns, piles, or piers installation of temporary or permanent closures for openings)